NLNZDigitalPreservation/rosetta_sip_factory/readme.rst

 **output_dir** = string (can supply os.path.join() construct if preferred)

+In addition to the "build_sip" function, there is also a convenience function called "build_single_file_sip", which takes a "filepath" parameter, and does not accept "pres_master_dir", "modified_master_dir", "access_derivative_dir" or "input_dir".
+An example of its usage is shown in the "Common Use Case Examples" subsection below.

 Typical SIP folder structure
 ----------------------------
 The build_sip function creates a SIP struture that is compliant with what the Rosetta application expects to see.
 Below is an example of how a single-representation SIP would look: